bcli4d/jupyter_DeepPATH/README.md

  `$ ./jupyter_DeepPATH/start_jupyter.sh`

+deeppath_config.sh clones a fork of the DeepPATH code repo that the authors of the paper have made available.
+The only change that we have made in this fork is to improve the performance of code for generating "heatmaps".

-Note that you will need to configure SSH port forwarding or use some other mechanism to be able to securely open the notebook in your browser.
+Note that you will need to configure SSH port forwarding or use some other mechanism in order to be able to securely open the notebook in the browser on your local computer.